 - other business administration such as management and planning, including accounting and auditing

-Only with your prior explicit consent and occasionally under Legitimate Interest, we may use your data to send you specialist information about goods and services offered by us which may be of interest to you.
+With your prior explicit consent and occasionally under Legitimate Interest, we may use your data to send you specialist information about goods and services offered by us which may be of interest to you.
 If you wish to withdraw your consent at any time, please contact us at email@example.com or click Unsubscribe in any of our emails.

 4. OUR PARTNERS’ USE OF YOUR PERSONAL DATA